 If your child's blood sugar levels are only mildly elevated, your child may receive fluids through an IV, followed by one to two injections of insulin.
-The next day, we recommend families come to the Barbara Davis Center for Childhood Diabetes for education and training on how to manage new diabetes.
+The next day, we recommend families receive education and training on how to manage newly diagnosed diabetes at either the Barbara Davis Center for Childhood Diabetes at the Anschutz Campus or our Colorado Springs Diabetes Center.

 However, if your child's blood sugar and acid levels are very high, our doctors will provide fluids and insulin through an IV and admit them to our hospital for one or two days.
-The day after discharge, we recommend your family come to the Center for new diabetes education.
+The day after discharge, we recommend your family come to one of the diabetes centers for diabetes education.

 Children with type 1 diabetes need frequent blood sugar testing and insulin replacement using insulin injections (shots).
 Children with type 1 diabetes generally need multiple (at least four) insulin injections each day.
 Many children use a pump that delivers insulin to their body without giving injections.
 Children will need to test their blood sugar four to eight times each day using a glucometer.
 Some children use a device that is attached to their skin with a small sensor under the skin that measures their blood sugar frequently throughout the day.

-At the Barbara Davis Center, clinicians teach families how to safely give their children the insulin injections they need to control the condition.
+At the Barbara Davis Center and the Colorado Springs Diabetes Center, clinicians teach families how to safely give their children the insulin injections they need to control the condition.

 At Children's Colorado, your child has access to the experts they need, all in one place.

-Children and teens with type 1 diabetes receive care at the Barbara Davis Center for Childhood Diabetes located on the Anschutz Medical Campus.
-There, pediatric diabetes experts provide holistic, family-centered care for children with diabetes.
+Children and teens with type 1 diabetes receive care by a dedicated diabetes team.
+Pediatric diabetes experts provide holistic, family-centered care for children with diabetes.

-The care team at the Center includes board-certified pediatric endocrinologists, physician assistants, nurse practitioners, and certified diabetes educators in nutrition, nursing and family counseling.
-This multidisciplinary team can devise plans to manage your child's diabetes, which may include dietary changes, exercise, and medicine.
+The care teams at the diabetes centers include board-certified pediatric endocrinologists, physician assistants, nurse practitioners and certified diabetes educators in nutrition, nursing and family counseling.
+This multidisciplinary team can devise plans to manage your child's diabetes, which may include dietary changes, exercise and medicine.

 Endocrinology - Pediatric, Pediatrics